kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 - `ManagedFieldsOptOut` (server-side) promoted to Beta and enabled by default.
 - `ManagedFieldsOptOutClient` (client-side) promoted to Beta and enabled by default; in-tree controllers use the opt-out by default.
 - Performance benchmarks confirming savings in API server and clients.
+- The extra deep copy and serialization per event with mixed full and drop watchers is either reduced (e.g., one deep copy shared across serializations) or shown to be acceptable in scalability tests.
+- The single-object copy is revisited.
 - User-facing documentation published in [kubernetes/website].

 #### GA